Quick & Easy Chorizo Burrito Skillet

 Please check the recipe card at the bottom of the post for exact quantities and detailed instructions (scroll down).

 • Meat: This time, I use cured chorizo sausage.
 However, you use ground beef, chicken, turkey, or pork.
+This is the cured chorizo I use.

 • Veggies: You’ll need onion, bell pepper (I use green and red), and garlic.